Qassab/website/README.md

 ## Usage

 The page is designed to be responsive and should work well on desktop and mobile devices.
 You can use the sidebar menu to switch between different sections of the page.
+Press the mood icon to change the color of the website.